Understanding Loan EMI

 3What factors affect my EMI amount?

-Several factors affect your EMI amount: 1) Loan amount - higher loan amounts result in higher EMIs, 2) Interest rate - higher rates increase your EMI, 3) Loan tenure - longer tenures reduce EMI but increase total interest paid, 4) Repayment schedule - monthly, quarterly, or annual repayments affect the EMI calculation.
+Several factors significantly affect your EMI amount: 1) Loan amount - a larger principal directly leads to a higher EMI, 2) Interest rate - even a small increase in the rate can substantially raise your EMI and total interest paid, 3) Loan tenure - a longer tenure reduces the EMI but drastically increases the total interest paid over the loan's lifetime, and 4) Repayment frequency - while most EMIs are monthly, some loans might have quarterly or annual repayments, which affect the calculation.

 4How can I reduce my EMI amount?

-You can reduce your EMI by: 1) Negotiating a lower interest rate with your lender, 2) Extending your loan tenure (though this increases total interest paid), 3) Making a larger down payment to reduce the principal loan amount, 4) Refinancing your loan if interest rates have decreased since you took the loan, 5) Making partial prepayments when you have extra funds available.
+You can reduce your EMI by: 1) Negotiating a lower interest rate with your lender, 2) Extending your loan tenure (be mindful this increases total interest paid), 3) Making a larger down payment to reduce the principal loan amount, 4) Refinancing your loan if current interest rates are lower than your existing loan, or 5) Making partial prepayments whenever you have surplus funds, which reduces the outstanding principal and subsequent interest.

 📚 Related Articles